 King of Trumpet - Peter Uppman’s multi award-winning style is instantly recognisable, receiving

 receiving accolade after accolade for his work as a world-class trumpeter, singer, songwriter and entertainer.
 A professional performer of more than 30 years, Peter has a massive repertoire encompassing all styles of jazz, rock, pop, country and Latin.
 He also possesses the unique ability to communicate with his audiences, utilising humour combined with superb musicianship.
 Having worked with dozens of internationally renowned artists, Peter has also been featured many times on national television, radio and media publications, with several of his albums selling via major outlets worldwide.
-He has also written and recorded many originals two of which are on Out of Nowhere.
+He has also written and recorded many originals two of which are on the Jazz Kings' first album Out of Nowhere.